-- State Sources The district was awarded two new grants for the purchase of new equipment for Career and Technical Education in the amount of \$203,503. - Other Expenditures The amount budgeted to reimburse districts for the operation of Career and Technical Education programs was increased mostly due to the equipment grants that were awarded during the year.
+- State Sources During the year, the district was awarded a new grant (Marshall Plan) for the purchase of new equipment for Career and Technical Education in the amount of \$369,833. - Other Expenditures The amount budgeted to reimburse districts for the operation of Career and Technical Education programs was increased mostly due to a new grant (Marshall Plan) to purchase equipment that was awarded during the year.